mfocchi/locosim/Readme.md

-# What is locosim?
+# What is Locosim?

 Locosim is  didactic framework to learn/test basic controllers schemes on quadrupeds (HyQ/Solo/Aliengo/Go1 robots are supported) and manipulators (UR5 robot is supported).
 Locosim has been successfully tested on Ur5, Aliengo and Go1 robots and to my knowledge is the first Easy-to-Use interface to the new Unitree Quadruped robot Go1.
 If you just bought one Go1 robot and you want to give a try, follow this [wiki](https://github.com/mfocchi/locosim/blob/develop/go1_setup.md)!

 Locosim is composed by a **roscontrol** node called **ros_impedance_controller** (written in C++) that interfaces the python ros node (where the controller is written) to a Gazebo simulator.
 All the didactic labs have a description, with exercises of increasing complexity, in the folder **lab_descriptions** inside robot_control submodule.
 For each controller, plotting / logging utilities are available to evaluate the results together with a configuration file (LX_conf.py) to change the controller parameters.

+You have 3 ways to install Locosim code with all its dependencies: 1) with a virtual machine 2) with docker 3) by manual installation of dependencies.

 # Usage with a Virtual Machine

 Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) for Ubuntu 20 and run the lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.
 The virtual machine contains **both** the code and the required dependencies already installed.

+**COMPATIBILITY ISSUES:** This virtual machine works with x86-64 processors, for new MAC M1/M2 that employ ARM  processors, the only solution is to install a  [parallel/multipass](https://github.com/mfocchi/lab-docker/blob/master/multipass.md) virtual machine and install natively all the [dependencies](https://github.com/mfocchi/locosim)  inside there.
+Remember that on MAC you need to replace "sudo apt  install package_name" with "brew install package_name".
+The easiest way is to follow a detailed wiki [here](https://github.com/NatFederico/roboticsVM), made by Federico Natali.

 # Usage with Docker